stephenhu/corpmenjs/docs/chapters.md

 # chapters

-chapters represent the story mode of the game, completing these will progress players through the story.  to complete a chapter, certain goals or objectives must be met.
+chapters represent the story mode of the game, completing these will progress the story.  to complete a chapter, certain goals or objectives must be met.

 1. Favorites
 1. Worst Boss
 1. Becoming a Manager
+1. Corporate Romance
 1. Management Offsite
 1. An org gone bad
 1. Layoffs
 1. Competition
 1. Hostile Takeover
 1. Embezzlement
+1. Management Consultants
-1.
+1. IPO

 ## chapter 1: favorites